Applying Jean Watson’s Theory of Human Caring Today

 Importance of Watson’s Theory in Modern Nursing Practice

 As healthcare continues to evolve with technology and treatment advancements, the role of caring in nursing becomes even more critical.
-The implementation of Jean Watson’s caring model aligns closely with modern movements towards patient-centered care and holistic nursing.
+The implementation of Jean Watson’s caring model aligns closely with modern movements towards patient-centered care and holistic nursing of care.

 Enhancing Patient-Centered Care